This simple, no knead asiago bread is ready in just a few hours! Baked in a Dutch Oven for a crispy crust and chewy interior.

 - Tip the dough out of the bowl and onto the cutting board.
 DON'T PUNCH THE DOUGH DOWN – you want to keep all those nice air bubbles intact so you have an airy, delicious loaf of bread.
 (Tip: If the dough is sticking to the bowl a little bit, just wet your hand with a bit of cold water and gently separate the dough from the bowl to get it all out).

 - Begin shaping the dough into a round loaf.
-I like to pull each corner of the dough in towards the center (like I’m folding an envelope) a few times, then flip the dough over and tap it into a nice round loaf.
+Pull each corner of the dough in towards the center (like folding an envelope) a few times, until you feel the dough tighten up and start to resist your folds.
+Flip the dough over and gently pull it towards yourself to tighten it into a nice round loaf.
 (Watch the video above to see exactly how to do this!)

-- Flour a proofing basket or a small mixing bowl and place your loaf into it seam-side down.
-Cover with a tea towel and let rise another 30 minutes or so, until not quite doubled in size.
+- Cover with a tea towel and let rise another 30 minutes, until not quite doubled in size.

 - Sprinkle the remaining asiago cheese over the top of the bread.

-- VERY CAREFULLY (without burning yourself!) lift the bread loaf and place it into the hot dutch oven.
+- Use oven mitts to pull the dutch oven out and remove the lid.
+VERY CAREFULLY (without burning yourself!) lift the bread loaf by the edges of the parchment, and place it into the hot dutch oven.

-- Put your oven mitts back on, put the dutch oven lid back on the pot, and slide the whole thing back into the centermost rack of your hot oven.
+- Put your oven mitts back on, return the dutch oven lid to the pot, and slide the whole thing back into the centermost rack of your hot oven.

 - Cook bread for 30 minutes.

-- After 30 minutes, remove the lid from your dutch oven.
+- After 30 minutes, use an oven mitt to remove the lid from your dutch oven.
 The bread should be crusty and very lightly browned.

-- Continue cooking the bread, uncovered, for 10-20 minutes more until the bread has deepened in color and you have a beautiful brown crust.
+- Continue cooking the bread, uncovered, for 10-15 minutes more, until the bread has deepened in color and you have a beautiful brown crust.
+Carefully remove bread to a cooling rack, and let cool for at least 30 minutes before slicing.

 Notes